 Uptake can differ when looking at deprivation, with rates being lower amongst children and teenagers living in the most deprived areas, or who are from Black and Minority Ethnic (BME) groups, or those with a learning disability.

 Information for the public

-NHS Health Scotland works closely with Health Protection Scotland, NHS Education for Scotland, Scottish Government and NHS Health Board Immunisation Coordinators to provide up-to-date resources about the immunisation programmes offered in Scotland.
+We work closely with NHS Education for Scotland, Scottish Government and local NHS Board Immunisation Coordinators to provide up-to-date resources about the immunisation programmes offered in Scotland.

 Easily accessible resources in the right format and language can help parents and teenagers with informed participation.

-All our public information is available in English, Urdu, Chinese and Polish, and Easy Read.
-We are happy to consider requests for other languages and formats and such requests can be emailed to firstname.lastname@example.org.
+All our public information is available in English, Urdu, Chinese and Polish, BSL and Easy Read.
+If you require publications or documents in other formats please email the Public Health Scotland Other Formats team.

 Information for the public is available on NHS inform (external site).